For those who prefer text:

 viewed as one.
 So far, there

-are three novels about Dory: Midnight’s Daughter, Death’s Mistress and
+are four novels about Dory: Midnight’s Daughter, Death’s Mistress,

-Fury’s Kiss.
+Fury’s Kiss and Shadow's Bane.
 The first Dorina (Midnight's Daughter) can be read after

 second Cassie (Claimed by Shadow) because it concludes the storyline